super-up/super_up_docs/docs/flutter/flutter.md

 ### how to update theme

 - For `dark` theme use it already inside the `main.dart` just update it  `dont delete it!`
+- Of course you can update the theme direct from the code if you have much experience

 #### First message page